IXOPAY Review

 No. IXOPAY is an orchestration layer that routes transactions to connected PSPs and acquirers.
 It holds no acquiring license or financial institution authorization.
 You need separate contracts with actual payment processors like Nuvei, Adyen, Worldpay, or any of the 500+ available adapters.
 IXOPAY handles routing, tokenization, reconciliation and analytics.
 The PSPs handle actual money movement.

 2-4 weeks.
 Single API integration with full sandbox.
 Documentation quality is rated Excellent.
 The longer timeline compared to Finera or Primer reflects enterprise setup: custom routing rules, vault configuration, potentially white-label branding.
-Two iGaming platform connectors available: SoftSwiss and EveryMatrix.
+Neither SoftSwiss nor EveryMatrix appears in the adapter catalog.
 500+ certified adapters mean most PSPs are pre-integrated.
 If you run a different platform, plan for custom API work.

 In October 2025, IXOPAY acquired Congrify, a no-code AI-powered payment analytics platform.
 Congrify had processed 850M+ events with 126% year-over-year growth.
 The acquisition adds an AI co-pilot for real-time payment analysis, custom reconciliation matching, no-code dashboards for monitoring fees and chargebacks, and Snowflake integration for data warehousing.
 This addresses a gap that pure orchestration platforms typically have: actionable intelligence on payment performance.

 3.2/5 from one review as of Q2 2026.
 Statistically irrelevant.
 IXOPAY is a white-label B2B platform where end users never see the IXOPAY brand, so consumer reviews don't accumulate.
-G2 lists IXOPAY (as TokenEx IXOPAY) with positive reviews focused on customer support and security.
-Enterprise review platforms like TrustRadius and Capterra list the product but lack enough ratings for aggregate scores.
+On G2 it appears as TokenEx IXOPAY, with positive reviews focused on customer support and security.
+TrustRadius and Capterra carry the product without enough ratings for an aggregate score.
 Judge this one on technical capabilities and client references rather than public ratings.

 Yes, through connected crypto PSPs.
 IXOPAY itself doesn't process crypto, but its adapter ecosystem connects to crypto payment providers.
 Route transactions to NOWPayments, CoinGate, CoinsPaid or BitPay through the orchestration layer.
 The tokenization vault works with crypto payment tokens as well.
 This is a routing decision, not a feature of IXOPAY itself.